 Wondering when to lower your baby’s crib to keep them safe?
-Get guidelines for when to lower the crib to keep your baby safe at each age and stage!
+Get guidelines for when to lower the crib mattress to keep your baby safe at each age and stage!

 AAP Crib Height Recommendations

 According to a retrospective analysis conducted by the AAP, an average of 7,900 children in the US went to the ER each year due to injuries involving cribs.
-The most common cause of these injuries were crib falls.

 I don’t point out these things to scare you.
 I’m hoping to give you all the information you need to easily avoid preventable sleep-related injury.